bdmac/bdmac.github.io/index.md

 the ways hotels communicate with their guests.

-I was the technical co-founder of the company and eventually went on to become its CTO heading up a small team of 7 engineers in a company that at its peak hit 30+ employees.
+I was the technical co-founder of the company and eventually went on to become its CTO heading up a small team of up to 10 engineers in a company that at its peak hit 40+ employees.

 Over the course of three years I&hellip;